angelforlano/Hackathon-2023/readme.md

 **Additional Features**:
 You also created a test script to print and analyze specific columns and their unique values from the DataFrame.
 This helps to gain insights into the distribution and uniqueness of values in the data.

+**Collaborative Approach**:
+Our project is the result of collaborative efforts, bringing together individuals with diverse skill sets.
+Designers, developers, data scientists, and sustainability advocates work hand in hand to ensure that our platform aligns with its core objectives.

+In summary, our tech-driven initiative, centered in Barcelona, leverages the synergies of JavaScript, React, Java, and Python to empower local businesses, promote sustainability, and provide consumers with a platform that encourages conscious consumption.
+Through this project, we're contributing to the community, the environment, and the advancement of sustainable practices in the modern age.

 ### Team members:
 * Angel Forlano (angel12345leo@gmail.com) (https://www.linkedin.com/in/angel-forlano/)